-Maharashtrian foods have left unforgettable impressions in my mind when I enjoyed them on a recent tour.
-So I write this post to introduce outstanding dishes and my practical experiences to help you understand more about Maharashtrian cuisine.
+Maharashtrian foods left unforgettable impressions in my mind when I enjoyed them on a recent trip to India.
+So I am writing this post to introduce outstanding dishes and my experiences to help you understand more about Maharashtrian cuisine.

-The fantastic flavor of the Maharashtrian recipes in this article is worth trying if you have an opportunity to travel to India.
-It is time to expand your culinary knowledge with the helpful information in this post.
-Let’s get it.
+The fantastic flavor of the Maharashtrian recipes in this article is worth trying if you have an opportunity to travel to this amazing country with a long-standing culinary practice.
+Wait no more, let’s begin your journey to explore the taste of Maharashtrian delights.

 Misal Pav is an ideal choice for a Maharashtrian breakfast recipe.
-This food has 2 main parts, including spicy curry made by Moth beans (Misal) and an Indian bread kind (Pav).
-Moreover, you will find onions, lemon, and cilantro in this recipe.
+This food has 2 main parts, including spicy curry made of moth beans (misal) and an Indian bread kind (pav), topped with farsan (a mix of fried savory snacks), chopped onions, lemon, and cilantro.

-This amazing recipe appeared with the title the world’s tastiest vegetarian food at Foodiehub Awards when served at Aaswad restaurant in 2015 in London.
+This amazing delicacy also appeared with the title “The world’s tastiest vegetarian food” at Foodiehub Awards when served at Aaswad restaurant in 2015 in London.